RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>19</sup> The high priest then asked Jesus of his disciples, and of his doctrine.
 <sup>20</sup> Jesus answered him, I spake openly to the world; I ever taught in the synagogue, and in the temple, whither the Jews always resort; and in secret have I said nothing.
 <sup>21</sup> Why askest thou me? ask them which heard me, what I have said unto them: behold, they know what I said.
-<sup>22</sup> And when he had thus spoken, one of the officers which stood by struck Jesus with the palm of his hand , saying, Answerest thou the high priest so?
+<sup>22</sup> And when he had thus spoken, one of the officers which stood by struck Jesus with the palm of his hand, saying, Answerest thou the high priest so?
 <sup>23</sup> Jesus answered him, If I have spoken evil, bear witness of the evil: but if well, why smitest thou me?
 <sup>24</sup> Now Annas had sent him bound unto Caiaphas the high priest.
 <sup>25</sup> And Simon Peter stood and warmed himself.
 They said therefore unto him, Art not thou also [one] of his disciples?
 He denied [it], and said, I am not.